dncsvr/learn-javascript/matter-js/README.md

   - scale backing body to match dom element size on every update
   - set angle to 0 before scaling to keep body size sync with dom element size and set angle back to original to keep it moving as it was
+  - use `transitionend` to sync dom information after css transitions